mirkogarofalo/neistinn/README.md

 - [ ] categorize words based on their CEFR-level (A1, A2)
 - [ ] add the option to exclude words that belong to a higher proficiency level
 - [ ] add further nouns, adjectives and verbs
+- [ ] add a row to the sentence generation table showing the nominative form / infinitive form in Icelandic